111 Somerset

 111 Somerset is a high-rise commercial building and shopping mall in Orchard, Singapore.
 The building was first known as Public Utilities Board Building (PUB Building) until 1995, and was later known as Singapore Power Building until 2008 when acquired by YTL Corporation Pacific Star.
 It used to house the headquarters of SP Group, until it shifted to its current site at Kallang.

 It includes two office towers and a retail podium.
-It is currently being managed by Perennial Real Estate Holdings.
+It is currently being managed by Shun Tak (Somerset).

 History

 The PUB Building, located near Singapore's main shopping belt of Orchard Road, was built to accommodate several departments of the Public Utilities Board which had outgrown its office space in City Hall.

 The building was the result of an architectural design competition.
 In July 1971, a contest to design PUB's corporate headquarters was launched.
 Of 23 submissions, four were picked by a jury headed by then PUB chairman Lim Kim San.
 The proposal by the now-defunct Singapore architectural firm Group 2 Architects (1970–1978), formed by Ong Chin Bee and Tan Puay Huat, won.

 Built to a height of 100 metres (328 ft), the PUB Building was completed in 1977; construction cost S$32 million.
 It was renamed as the Singapore Power Building, after PUB's electricity and gas operations were corporatised to Singapore Power on 1 October 1995.
 The Singapore Power Building was renovated in 2006, when Singapore Power chose not to redevelop its corporate headquarters.
 Instead, it opted to refurbish and reclad the building in silvery metal.

 On 29 January 2007, PUB moved out of the building to join its parent ministry, Ministry of the Environment and Water Resources, at the Environment Building on Scotts Road.
 When YTL Pacific Star acquired the building in February 2008, it was renamed to its present name.
 The new owner undertook a S$50 million renovation and added more retail space to the building by converting offices, a cafeteria, empty spaces in the lobby areas as well as the carpark and the auditorium.
 It now has 500000 sqft of offices, 60000 sqft of retail space and a 5000 sqft outdoor refreshment area.
 The reopening of the complex in 2010 included a FairPrice Finest supermarket.